 Biceps tenodesis is a surgery to repair the biceps tendon.
-This procedure is typically used when the biceps tendon causes pain in and around the shoulder.
+This procedure can help if pain or an injury affects the biceps tendon in and around the shoulder.

-In this article, learn more about biceps tenodesis and the possible risks and complications.
+In this article, learn more about biceps tenodesis and its possible risks and complications.

-Pain from the biceps tendon is usually in the front part of the shoulder and at the top of the humerus bone, which runs from the shoulder to the elbow.
+Pain from the biceps tendon usually affects the front of the shoulder and the top of the humerus bone, which runs from the shoulder to the elbow.

-The pain, which can be worse at night, may radiate to other parts of the arm and back.
-People may also experience cramping, tingling, swelling, and have difficulty moving their shoulders or arms.
+The pain may radiate to other parts of the arm and back.
+There may also be cramping, tingling, swelling, and difficulty moving the shoulders or arm.

 The two main soft tissue techniques are:

-- The Pitt technique: Surgeons use two needles to develop an interlocking pattern of sutures and then tie the tendon to a shoulder ligament.
+- Percutaneous intra-articular transtendon (PITT) technique: Surgeons use two needles to develop an interlocking pattern of sutures and then tie the tendon to a shoulder ligament.

-In hardware fixation techniques, the biceps tendon is first severed and then re-attached to the bone.
+In hardware fixation techniques, the surgeon first detaches the biceps tendon and then reattaches it to the bone.

-- The crew fixation technique: Surgeons create a hole at the top of the arm bone, place one end of the cut tendon in it, and secure the tendon in place by screwing it to the bone.
+createsa hole at the top of the arm bone, places one end of the cut tendon into it, and secures the tendon by screwing it to the bone.

-- The endobutton technique: Surgeons attached the tendon to a button that they slide into a hole at the top of the arm bone.
+typeof cortical button.
+In this approach, the surgeon attaches the tendon to a button that slides into a hole at the top of the arm bone.

 Recovery from biceps tenodesis takes place in stages.